-- The NHS currently recommends that close contact (within 1m of someone with the virus for 15 minutes or more) with an infected person requires that individual to be isolated for 14 days from the last time they were exposed to the infected person.
+- Having face-to-face contact with someone less than 1 metre away (this will include times where you have worn a face covering or a face mask) - · Spending more than 15 minutes within 2 metres of someone - Travelling in a car or other small vehicle with someone (even on a short journey) or close to them on a plane - The NHS currently recommends that close contact with an infected person requires that individual to be isolated for 14 days from the last time they were exposed to the infected person.
 You may have been informed of this via NHS Test and Trace system. - If you are worried that this may relate to you, you should follow the NHS Isolation Guidelines. - Further guidance is contained within Appendix 4 - RTP Risk Information.